-The general power to discipline enables a member of staff to confiscate, retain or dispose of a pupil's property as a consequence of poor behaviour, so long as it is reasonable in the circumstances.
+The general power to discipline enables a member of staff to confiscate, retain or dispose of a pupil's property as punishment, so long as it is reasonable in the circumstances.
 Any confiscated or retained item will be securely stored in the school office until it can be returned safely to the appropriate person.

 Staff do have the power to search without consent for prohibited items including any article that has been or is likely to be used to commit an offence, cause personal injury or damage property.